applitools/applitools-genymotion-sample/README.md

     ```

 # Run the Tests
-* From command line, start 2 instances of Appium server using the commands shown below:
+* From command line, start Appium server using the command shown below:
     ```
     $ appium -p 4723 &
-    $ appium -p 4724 &
     ```

 * You can now run the test in parallel and see the test execute in GenyMotion Cloud, and see the Visual Testing results in the Applitools Test Manager Dashboard